 Well, what a few weeks it has been.
 I’ve got so much to tell you I’m not quite sure where to start!

-That said, let’s start with the lovely people at PADI.
-A few weeks back I was asked if I would like to be interviewed for PADI Women’s Dive Day.
-What an honour.
-If it wasn’t for PADI, I wouldn’t be doing what I do today, so of course I said yes.
-Who wouldn’t?!
+A while back, I was asked if I would like to be interviewed for PADI Women’s Dive Day.
+If it wasn’t for PADI, I wouldn’t be doing what I do today, so of course I said yes… how could I not?!

-If you would like to know more about PADI Women’s Dive Day or PADI women, please visit the PADI Women’s Dive Day website.
-Early estimates indicate that more than 6,000 divers took part in 335 dives across 65 countries, 25 states and all seven continents, although the dive in Antarctica was cancelled due to bad weather.
+If you would like to know more about PADI Women’s Dive Day or PADI Women, please visit the PADI Women’s website.
+Early estimates that in previous years, more than 10,000 divers took part in 1,000 dives across 100 countries, and all seven continents, although the dive in Antarctica was cancelled due to bad weather.
 Shame!

 For me, Women’s Dive Day shows that diving isn’t a competition.
 It’s a community that has given me so much over the years, and to be honest, it’s a gift that keeps giving.

-And, don’t forget to connect with our connect with our very own PADI woman on Facebook, Twitter, Instagram, Pinterest and/or Google Plus.
+And, don’t forget to connect with our connect with our very own PADI woman on Facebook, Twitter, or Instagram.
 Follow and share your adventures with me by using the hashtag #IndianaSarah and please leave your comments below.